Posted on behalf of Stephens, Anderson & Cummings on Aug 05, 2016 in Personal Injury

 - Monitor workers for signs that they are getting sick

 OSHA also advises employers to educate employees on the signs of heat-related illness so they can quickly respond when an employee becomes ill.
 A quick response could be the difference between life and death for the employee.

 Signs of heat illness can include nausea, fainting, heavy sweating, seizures, headache and high body temperature.
 If an employee experiences those symptoms, they need immediate medical attention.

 If you suffered heat-related injuries at your job, you may be entitled to compensation.
-Contact the skilled personal injury lawyers at Stephens, Anderson & Cummings for a free consultation.
+Contact a skilled personal injury lawyer in Fort Worth at Stephens, Anderson & Cummings for a free consultation.